Pharmaceutical Needs Assessment

 Market Entry and PNAs

 In her report, Anne Galbraith commented that PNAs must have national comparability in breadth and depth.
 To inform the regulations that would eventually be laid to require every PCT to develop and publish a PNA, the Department of Health and Social Care formed an Advisory Group on the NHS (Pharmaceutical Services) Regulations.
 This group included representatives from NHS Employers, patient representative organisations, the General Practitioner’s Committee of the BMA, and PSNC.
-The three representatives from PSNC were Sue Sharpe (Chief Executive), Gary Warner (Independent Regional Representative for the South Central Region and Chairman of the PSNC Service Development Sub-Committee) and Steve Lutener (Head of Regulation at PSNC).
+The three representatives from PSNC were Sue Sharpe (Chief Executive), Gary Warner (Independent Regional Representative for the South Central Region and Chair of the PSNC Service Development Sub-Committee) and Steve Lutener (Head of Regulation at PSNC).

 The Advisory Group met 26 times, to discuss the structure of the PNAs, and the legislative provisions that should apply to the development of the PNA, including requirements for consultation.
 As the draft regulations took shape, a ‘guidance’ sub-group was formed to develop the accompanying guidance to assist PCTs when they develop their PNAs.